How often can you refinance?

 However, everyone’s personal finances are different.
-A general rule of thumb is to calculate how long it takes to break even on your closing costs and start seeing real savings.
+A general rule of thumb is to calculate how long it will take to break even on your closing costs and start seeing real savings.

 You’ll pay around 2-5% on average of your loan amount in closing costs.
 You can use these costs along with what you’re saving in payments to calculate how many months it will take to recoup the money and break even.